remotion-dev/remotion/packages/docs/learn/2022-11-18-apple-fireworks.md

 };
 ```

 Add the `<Move>` component in your composition `src/Composition.tsx`.
-You get a nice effect by combining the effect of moving and shrinking, just wrap the shrinking dot in the `<Move>` component:
+You get a nice animation by combining the effect of moving and shrinking, just wrap the shrinking dot in the `<Move>` component:

 ```tsx twoslash title="src/Composition.tsx"
 // @filename: Move.tsx